socek/quackquack/docs/_sources/docs/about.rst.txt

-This project aims to resolve problem of configuring an application, which needs to have initialization step (for example: for gathering settings or establishing connections) and use Python style code (context managers and decorators) to get those data.
+This project aims to resolve problem of configuring an application, which needs to have initialization step (for example: for gathering settings or establishing connections) and use Python style code (context managers and decorators) and dependency injection to get those data.

 For example, normally you would need to use two separate mechanism for settings in celery application and web application, because you should not use web